Fern Autorelease

 Setup

-Autorelease will be enabled by default on December 18th, 2025 for all existing SDK repositories with the Fern GitHub App installed.
+To enable Autorelease, add autorelease: true to your generators.yml and ensure the Fern GitHub App is installed on your SDK repositories.
 Releases trigger automatically on commits to your spec repository and appear as commit status checks.
 No changes to your CI/CD setup are required.

-Customize Autorelease if you need to fetch from a hosted spec URL, review releases before publishing, or disable automatic releases entirely:
+You can customize Autorelease if you need to fetch from a hosted spec URL or review releases before publishing.

 Enable pull-based detection